Read the Antigua travel guide to help make the most of your ultimate Caribbean adventure. Here’s an insider view of:

 Constant northeast trade winds make Antigua a good windsurfing destination.
 Beginners learn on the West Coast, with its more protected waters, while the East Coast challenges surfers of any level.
 The center of the windsurfing action is Dickenson Bay.
 This is also the venue for the annual Windsurfing Antigua event.

-In addition, windsurfing lessons are also offered by different hotels in the area, such as:
+In addition, several hotels in the area also offer windsurfing lessons, such as:

 One of the most popular snorkeling sites in the Caribbean is Antigua.
 Some of the favorite snorkeling sites are Hawksbill and Cades Reef.
 However, guests looking for a more exciting snorkeling experience can check out the Wreck of Andes.
-Its located in Deep Bay and can be seen in less than 30 feet of water.
+A captivating sight also awaits in Deep Bay – just within 30 feet of the water’s surface.

 Every year, there are two fishing tournaments held in Antigua:

-There are about 70 boats that usually participate in these events.
+About 70 boats usually participate in these events.
 They can catch various fish such as grouper, snapper, and other game fish usually found on deep-sea charters.
 By joining these tournaments, they also help local charities on the island.

 Sailing is a serious business on the island.
-Many call Antigua the “sailing capital of the Caribbean.”
+Thus, many call Antigua the “sailing capital of the Caribbean.”
 April’s annual Sailing Week attracts boaters from around the globe to English Harbour Town.
-It’s considered one of the world’s top regattas.
+As a result, it stands out among top regattas.

 Sailing events are the largest in the Caribbean and draw some of the globe’s fastest yachts and top crews.
-In addition, Sailing Week is filled with parties, barbecues, and road races.
+During Antigua Sailing Week, you’ll enjoy parties, barbecues, and road races.
 It also ends with a grand finale, Lord Nelson’s Ball.

 Sailing on a crewed yacht charter in Antigua is a remarkable experience.
 With many exclusive beaches to explore, Antigua offers endless swimming, snorkeling, and sunbathing opportunities.